How to prevent ATM frauds using Artificial Intelligence?

 - A successful match of the photograph will authenticate the transaction.

 - In case the facial match is not confirmed, FaceQuest will trigger the alert to the bank.
 The banks can then send an OTP to the customer via email/phone.

-To know more, schedule a call with the FaceQuest team.
+To know more about FaceQuest’s Facial Recognition as a Service, schedule a call with the team.